-Lincoln University (LU) Composting Facility was constructed in 2005 with a State grant from Missouri Department of Natural Resources Solid Waste Management Program.
-The main purpose was to divert university cafeteria food waste from the landfill and convert it to soil amendment.
+Lincoln University (LU) Composting Facility was constructed in 2005 with a State grant from the Missouri Department of Natural Resources Solid Waste Management Program.
+The main purpose was to divert university cafeteria food waste from the landfill and convert it to a soil amendment.
 LU is the first and only university operating food waste composting with the use of an in-vessel composting machine among Missouri universities and colleges.

-In 2008, the Lincoln University Cooperative extension (LUCE) started composting education programs to Master Gardeners and the general public.
-Composting programs continue to be conducted through the use of workshops, presentations, facility tours, and "how to compost" demonstrations.
+In 2008, Lincoln University Cooperative Extension (LUCE) started providing composting education programs to "Master Gardeners"™ and the general public.
+Composting programs continue to be conducted through the use of workshops, presentations, facility tours and how-to-compost demonstrations.

-To increase awareness of the needs of waste reduction and waste conversion to useful products: by providing the public with science-based research information on composting through education programs for a sustainable future.
+To increase awareness of the needs of waste reduction and waste conversion to useful products by providing the public with science-based research information on composting through education programs for a sustainable future.